 What is a Wireless Alarm System?

-Wireless alarm systems have been gaining popularity especially for home applications.
-These are easy and cheaper to install (although we recommend profession installers do this) as they require no wires to install.
+Wireless alarm systems have been gaining popularity, especially for home applications.
+These are easy and cheaper to install (although we recommend professional installers do this) as they require no wires to install.

 In the age of the Internet of Things (IoT), wireless technology has evolved immeasurably in recent years, making communication between control panels and central monitoring stations without reliance on hardwiring.

-The negatives however, can include possible signal interference from other devices – although rare, as well as require regular battery checks as they are reliant on these as opposed to mains power.
+The negatives, however, can include possible signal interference from other devices – although rare, as well as requiring regular battery checks as they are reliant on these as opposed to mains power.

 From a signalling viewpoint, wireless alarm system control panels communicate with central monitoring stations via IP/cellular connection which relies on signals being available, as is the case for wired systems too as PSTN lines are switched off.